JanaAnalyst/Customer-Retention-Dashboard/README.md

 4. 33.58% of customers prefer Electronic check as their payment option over other alternatives, Capitalising/promoting the electronic check for every services would enhance the customer satisfication.

-5. And most importantly , the is a surge in the number of 'Technical tickets" has increased the churning of customers [ By proactive customer communication, assuring transparency, and showcasing improvements to improve confidence in service].
+5. And most importantly , the  surge in the number of 'Technical tickets" has increased the churning of customers [ By proactive customer communication, assuring transparency, and showcasing improvements to improve confidence in service].